YatharthKumarSaxena/User-Account-Service-SpringBoot/README.md

 ---

 **Note**: This is a template README.
-Please update the configuration details, endpoints, and project-specific information according to your actual implementation.Project is based on Microservices Architecture.
+Please update the configuration details, endpoints, and project-specific information according to your actual implementation.Project is based on Microservices Architecture